jnggerg/symfony-registration-queue-api/README.md

-# Symfony Event-Registration queue system API

-## Környezet
+## Environment
  - Symfony: 7.3.2
  - PHP: 8.4.11
- - Adatbázis: SQLite
+ - Database: SQLite
  - Auth: JWT token (lexik/jwt-authentication-bundle)
- - API testeléshez Postman
+ - Postman for API testing

-## Rövid leírás
+## Short Description
- - Felhasználó tud regisztrálni, bejelentkezni, majd ezek után tud az eseményekre regisztrálni.
-Ha van még hely, akkor sikeres üzenet a válasz, ha nincs, akkor a válaszban benne van a sorszáma.

- - Ezen felül az admin felhasználó tud létrehozni, törölni, szerkeszteni eseményeket, felhasználókat fel- és lejelentkeztetni eseményekről.

- - Csakis REST endpointokat tartalmaz a projekt, semmi féle frontend megvalósítással / twig.html-el.
-Minden endpoint szigorúan JSON-nel és egy HTTP kóddal válaszol, és JWT token szükséges az endpointok (kivéve /login, /register) eléréséhez.

- - Adat validáció Validatorrel, kivéve egyszerű "id" paraméterek esetén.
+ - A user can register, log in, and afterwards register for events.
+   If there is still available capacity, the response returns a success message.
+   If the event is full, the response contains the user's queue position.

+ - Additionally, an admin user can create, delete, and edit events, as well as sign users up or remove them from events.

+ - The project only contains REST endpoints, without any kind of frontend implementation or twig.html templates.
+   Every endpoint responds strictly with JSON and an HTTP status code, and JWT authentication is required for all endpoints (except `/login` and `/register`).

+ - Data validation is handled with the Validator component, except for simple “id” parameters.

-## Adatok struktúrája
+## Data Structure

 ### Entity
 **User**
-- id, email, jelszó, illetve egy OneToMany kapcsolat Registrationjeivel
+- id, email, password, and a OneToMany relationship with its Registrations

 **Event**
-- id, cím, kapacitás, egy dátum, ehhez tartozó Registration-ökkel OneToMany kapcsolat
+- id, title, capacity, a date, and a OneToMany relationship with its Registrations

 **Registration**
-- id, Event és User ManyToOne kapcsolatokkal, qPosition - tehát a várolistában lévő pozíció (null, ha sikeresen regisztrált)
+- id, ManyToOne relationships with Event and User, qPosition – meaning the position in the queue (null if the registration was successful)

 ### Service
 **QueueHandlerService**
-- Minden várolistával kapcsolatos logikát ez kezeli, hozzáadást, törlést, illetve törlés esetén a sorszámok eltolását.
+- Handles all queue-related logic, including additions, removals, and reordering queue positions when a registration is removed.

 ### Repository
 **RegistrationRepository**
-- Ez tartalmazza a QueueHandler által használ segédmetódus SQL query-ket, leginkább az olvashatóság kedvéért.

-**UsersRepository** és **EventRepository** érintetlen, ezek segítenek az adatbázisból való lekérdezésekbe.
+- Contains helper SQL query methods used by QueueHandler, mainly for readability.

+**UsersRepository** and **EventRepository** are unchanged; they assist with database queries.

 ### Controller
 **EventsRestController**
-- Ebben vannak a normális felhasználóknak elérhető Rest endpointok, mint az események lekérdezése, jelentkezés / lejelentkezés.
+- Contains REST endpoints available for normal users, such as listing events and registering/unregistering.

 **EventsAdminController**
-- Az admin jogokkal rendlkező felhasználóknal elérhető CRUD endpointok, illetve szolgál más felhasználók le és feljelentkeztetésére egy adott eseményre is.
+- Contains CRUD endpoints available to admin users, and also handles registering/unregistering other users for specific events.

 **RegisterController**
-- A regisztráláshoz szükséges /register endpointért felelős kontroller.
+- Responsible for the `/register` endpoint used for user registration.

 ### Auth
-- JWT token alapú autentikáció, security.yaml fileban implementált json_loginnal.

-- Firewall az endpointok védéséhez, kivétel a /login és /register.
+- JWT token–based authentication, implemented via json_login in the `security.yaml` file.
+- Firewall protection for endpoints, except for `/login` and `/register`.

-## Teszt adatok
+## Test Data
-- Generálás: Doctrine Fixtures és Faker, minden felhasználó jelszava `test123asd`.
+- Generated using Doctrine Fixtures and Faker; all users have the password `test123asd`.
+- A dedicated admin user is created for testing:

-- Külön létrehozott admin felhasználó tesztelésre: `admin@admin.com` , `admin123asd`.
+  `admin@admin.com` / `admin123asd`.

-## Futtatás
+## Running the Project

-**Követelmények**
+**Requirements**
-- PHP, Composer, openssl (JWT token generálásához), Symfony CLI
+- PHP, Composer, openssl (for JWT key generation), Symfony CLI

-**Dependency-k letöltése**
+**Install dependencies**
-- composer install
+- `composer install`

-**JWT kulcs generálása**
+**Generate JWT keys**

 -mkdir config/jwt